SPARC-FAIR-Codeathon/2023-team-5/README.md

 - Run the app `python app.py --hf_token <YOUR-HUGGING-FACE_TOKEN>`
 - Open the app on your browser `http://127.0.0.1:7860`

-You should see the Gradio interface running locally and you would be prompted to enter your query, like so:
+You should see the Gradio interface running locally, and you would be prompted to enter your query, like so:

 ![gradio web app](image.png)